claudiajs/example-projects/web-serving-html/README.md

 An example demonstrating how to customise success/error response codes and content types in a Web API connected to a Lambda function with Node.js and
 Claudia.js.
-This example will serve HTML pages instead of the default `application/json` response type, and it changes error codes to 404 and 403, instead of the default 500.
-Finally, the search box redirects to Google using a 302 response code.
+This example will serve HTML pages instead of the default `application/json` response type, and it changes error code to 403, instead of the default 500.
+Finally, the search box redirects to Github using a 302 response code.

 To try it out, first [set up the credentials](https://github.com/claudiajs/claudia/blob/master/getting_started.md#configuring-access-credentials), then: